Lawmakers in Alabama are taking away queer and trans folks’ rights again in 2025.

 House Bill 4 would add the intentionally vague term “gender-oriented conduct” to the state obscenity law.
 It would ban books about queer and trans people from young adult sections in libraries, and jail librarians for refusing to participate in censorship.
 It could also make trans people’s mere presence in libraries or K-12 schools legally questionable, and opens everyone up to harassment by anyone who takes issue with their appearance.

-Mack Butler will likely re-file his expansion of our existing “Don’t Say Gay” law through 12th grade, which would further isolate queer and trans youth at an already vulnerable time in their lives, sanction bullying from their peers, and make it even more difficult for queer and trans educators to be hired in Alabama.
+House Bill 244, an extension of “Don’t Say Gay” through 12th grade, would further isolate queer and trans youth at an already vulnerable time in their lives, sanction bullying from their peers, and make it even more difficult for queer and trans educators to be hired in Alabama.